Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters

 Then the expected objective value of the restricted barycenter problem satisfies $\mathbb{E}_{\tilde{S}}[v(\tilde{S})] \leq (1+\alpha) v(S^*)$. \end{thm} \begin{proof} We first observe that in the MOT formulation \eqref{eq_mot}, replacing transportation cost $\bm{C}$ by the approximate one $\bm{C}(\tilde{S})$, the value of $v(\tilde{S})$ can be obtained by solving the following restricted MOT problem:

 Suppose that $\bm{\Pi}^*$ is an optimal solution of the MOT formulation \eqref{eq_mot}, which is also feasible to the restricted MOT formulation \eqref{eq_mot_tilde_S}.
 Thus,

-where $\vec{j}=(j_1,\ldots,j_k)$.
+where $\vec{\bm{j}}=(j_1,\ldots,j_k)$.
 Taking expectation on both sides of the inequality, we have

-where the second inequality is due to the condition \eqref{eq:ratio_support_reduction} and the fact that $\Pi^*_{\vec{j}}\geq 0$ for any $\vec{j}$. \end{proof} \begin{remark} If the set $\tilde S$ is deterministic, then the same guarantee holds directly under condition~\eqref{eq:ratio_support_reduction} (i.e., the expectation over $\tilde S$ is not needed). \end{remark} By Theorem~\ref{thm:ratio_support_reduction}, if every support point of the optimal barycenter has a ``good enough” representative in the reduced candidate set, then solving the barycenter problem over that reduced set yields an objective value within a factor $(1+\alpha)$ of the optimal one.
-In the next section, we therefore construct such a reduced support $\tilde S$ that satisfies \eqref{eq:ratio_support_reduction}, either deterministically or in expectation.
+where the second inequality is due to the condition \eqref{eq:ratio_support_reduction} and the fact that $\Pi^*_{\vec{\bm{j}}}\geq 0$ for any $\vec{\bm{j}}$. \end{proof} \begin{remark} If the set $\tilde S$ is deterministic, then the same guarantee holds directly under condition~\eqref{eq:ratio_support_reduction} (i.e., the expectation over $\tilde S$ is not needed). \end{remark} Theorem~\ref{thm:ratio_support_reduction} reduces the global barycenter approximation problem to a local one: it suffices to approximate the optimal one-center cost for every tuple of input atoms.
+The next two sections construct candidate supports satisfying \eqref{eq:ratio_support_reduction}, either deterministically or in expectation.